primate-run/primate/docs/docs/stores.md

 # Stores

-A **store** is a collection of records with a schema and a common interface.
+A **store** is a collection of methods for accessing data.
 Stores can be backed by APIs, filesystems, caches, or other sources.

-The most common store is the **`DatabaseStore`**, backed by a relational or document database.
+The most common store is the **`DatabaseStore`**, a collection of records with a schema and a common interface, backed by a relational or document database.
 This page focuses on database stores, the most widely used.

 ## Mapping